jeysal/typesafe-routes/README.md

 * `path: string` must be the path string according to the `path-to-regex` syntax.
 * `parserMap: Record<string, Parser>` contains parameter specific parser (`Parser`) identified by parameter name (`string`)
-* `children` assign children routes here in case you want to utilise serialization of nested routes
+* `children` assign children routes here in case you want to utilize serialization of nested routes

 ### Examples